fatiqueos/Minecraft_Bedrock_Crack/README.md

-# Minecraft for Windows Crack
+# Minecraft for Windows - Full Game Unlocker (Open Source)

 This .bat file lets you play Minecraft for Windows for free and unlocks all game unlocks.